 Restoring life, hope and independence through the ability to walk again.

-The Prosthetic Foundation was established in 2010 to help under-served and under insured amputees.
-The Prosthetic Foundation is committed to ensuring that amputees not only receive a prosthesis but also receive the follow-up care that is essential in the successful outcome of regaining independence.
+The Prosthetic Foundation was established in 2010 as a 501 C (3) nonprofit organization to help uninsured and under insured amputees throughout Texas.
+The Prosthetic Foundation is committed to ensuring that amputees not only receive a prosthesis but also receive the follow-up care that is essential in the successful outcome of regaining mobility and independence.
 The loss of a limb can create a severe challenge and prevent an amputee from being able to perform the activities of daily living that many of us take for granted.
 The physical and psychological independence that a prosthesis can provide not only affects the amputee but can make a world of difference for their family and everyone around them.
-Having a prosthesis will not only improve the quality of life for an amputee but is important in preventing all of the possible complications that arise from being sedentary in a wheelchair.
+Having a prosthesis is also important in preventing additional health complications that arise from being sedentary in a wheelchair.

 Did you know?